WebAssembly/component-model/design/mvp/Explainer.md

            | (realloc core-prefix(<core:funcidx>))
            | (post-return core-prefix(<core:funcidx>))
 ```
+While the production `externdesc` accepts any `sort`, the validation rules
+for `canon lift` would only allow the `func` sort.
+In the future, other sorts
+may be added (viz., types), hence the explicit sort.

 The `string-encoding` option specifies the encoding the Canonical ABI will use
 for the `string` type.
 The `latin1+utf16` encoding captures a common string
 encoding across Java, JavaScript and .NET VMs and allows a dynamic choice